sandjaie/jenkins-ci-demo/README.md

 # CI with jenkins

-Build a jenkins container and run jobs.!
+Build a jenkins container and run jobs.

 ### Installing Docker on a ubuntu machine
 ```